-The NOWSA Observer will document the swim, and ensure that rules and requirements are adhered to.
-The Observer is NOT your crew and should not be relied upon for feeding and picture taking.
+The NOWSA Observer will document your swim and ensure that rules and requirements are adhered to.
+The Observer is NOT your crew and should not be relied upon for making your feeds and picture taking.

 The need for support varies from swim to swim.
 All NOWSA sanctioned marathon swims require an escort boat.
 NOWSA can offer guidance in locating an escort boat, but ultimately it is the swimmer’s responsibility to provide an adequate support vessel.